sonic-net/SONiC/doc/Incremental IP LAG Update.md

 #### Future Work
 TBD

 ## 1.2 Orchagent Requirements
 The gap that orchagent daemon needs to fill is mostly related to MTU:
 - Should be able to change router interface MTU
 - Should be able to change LAG MTU

 ## 1.3 \*-syncd Requirements
-- `portsyncd`: Should not be responsible for setting admin status and MTU
+- `portsyncd`: Should not be responsible for setting admin status and MTU.
+Should write 'state' -> 'ok' when associated netdev is created.
+- `teamsyncd`: Should write 'state' -> 'ok' when associated netdev is created.
 ## 1.4 \*-mgrd Requirements
 - `portmgrd`: Should be responsible port for admin status and MTU configuration changes.
 Related tables: `PORT`
 - `intfsmgrd`: Should be responsible for port/port channel/VLAN IP configuraton changes.
 Related tables: `PORT_INTERFACE`, `PORTCHANNEL_INTERFACE`, `VLAN_INTERFACE`.